 Clayton Smalley: First and foremost, I’d have to say George Strait.
 He’s always been my favorite artist.
-I’ve also always love Keith Whitley, Reba McEntire, and Earl Thomas Conley; all the older stuff is what I really grew up on and still enjoy listening to.
+I’ve also always loved Keith Whitley, Reba McEntire, and Earl Thomas Conley; all the older stuff is what I really grew up on and still enjoy listening to.

 PC: When did you realize that you wanted to pursue music as a career?

 CS: It was a culmination of things.
 In my mid-to-late teens, I started doing karaoke.
 I started playing guitar soon after that.
 I had met a guy that played and was willing to show me some things, and that’s when I really wanted to start doing it.
 I met my wife and had my daughter, and that changed things a bit.
 But I’ve always loved music, and always thought it would be cool to do as a career.

 PC: You played music when you were younger, but put it on hold to raise a family.
 What is it about today’s music format that made you believe it wasn’t too late to pursue music?